spesmilo/electrum-docs/cve.rst

 Should all users move their funds to a new address?
 ---------------------------------------------------

-We do not recommend moving funds from password protected wallets.
-For wallets that were not password protected, moving funds is an extreme precaution, that might not be necessary; indeed, if a wallet was compromised, it is very likely that the attacker would have stolen the funds immediately.
+No, we do not recommend moving funds from password-protected wallets.

 When was the issue reported and fixed?